TeeAnaBecerra/MART120/README.md

 # MART120
-This is where i'll be storing homework....
+This is where i'll be storing homework....hopefully. :)